1922 British Mount Everest expedition: First: without oxygen

-Second: With oxygen
+Second: with oxygen

-The second climb was done by George Ingle Finch, Geoffrey Bruce and the Gurkha officer Tejbir with oxygen support.
+The second climb was done by George Ingle Finch, Geoffrey Bruce and the Gurkha soldier Tejbir Bura with oxygen support.
 After Finch had regained his health he stated that no real mountaineer even of lesser ability was available, so searched for others fit enough to climb.
 Bruce and Tejbir seemed to be qualified next.
 In the days before the oxygen bottles had been transported to Camp III so that enough bottles were available on the upper slopes.
 The three mountaineers went to camp III on 20 May, checked the bottles and found them in a good state.

 On 24 May they climbed to the North Col together with Noel.
 There Finch, Bruce and Tejbir began at 8 a.m. the following day to climb via the north ridge and on to the northeast ridge.
 The extreme wind was quite a hindrance the entire climb.
 Twelve porters transported the bottles and the other equipment.
 In doing this again it was evident that the use of oxygen was a great help.
 The three mountaineers could climb much faster than the porters despite their heavier loads.
 As the wind grew intense they erected camp at 7460 m.
 The following day 26 May the weather worsened and the group could climb no further.

 They again climbed on 27 May.
 At this point the food was nearly exhausted as such a long lasting climb had not been planned.
 Nevertheless, they started at 6:30 a.m. with the sun shining, but climbing was hindered by a steadily increasing wind.
 Tejbir who had no suitable clothing against the wind grew slow and slower and broke down at 7925 m.
 Finch and Bruce sent him back to the camp and again climbed to the northeast ridge but they were no longer roped together.
 At 7950 m Finch changed the route because of the severe wind conditions and they entered the north wall flank in the direction of the steep couloir later named "Norton Couloir".
 They made good progress horizontally but they gained no further elevation.
 At 8326 m Bruce had a problem with the oxygen system.
 Finch determined that Bruce was exhausted and so they turned back.
 During this climb the height record was broken again.
 At 4 p.m. the mountaineers got back to the Camp on the North Col, and 1½ hours later they were back at Camp III on the upper Eastern Rongbuk Glacier.